TomerPardi/Simple-Cloud-Service---EX2/README.md

 ## Implementation Info
 In this program we implement a **TCP server**.
-In order to keep track of folder changes we use **WatchDog python library** that helps us monitor any changes made in a given path (in our case, path to the folder we want to monitor).
+In order to keep track of folder changes, we use **WatchDog python library** that helps us monitor any changes made in a given path (in our case, path to the folder we want to monitor).